IgorDrgonec/VectorBT-Flask/docs/docs/tutorials/basic-rsi-strategy.md

 ### Using columns

-As you might have read in [Fundamentals](/documentation/fundamentals), vectorbt loves processing multi-dimensional data.
+As you might have read in the documentation, vectorbt loves processing multi-dimensional data.
 In particular, it's built around the idea that you can represent each asset, period, parameter combination, and a backtest in general, as a column in a two-dimensional array.

 Instead of computing everything in a loop (which isn't too bad but usually executes magnitudes slower than a vectorized solution) we can change our code to accept parameters as arrays.